jaka-aurora/Machine-Learning-Assignments/README.md

 student_email = "JAMK's student's email address or addresses"
 ```

-Remember to update the information for all assignments (1-6).
+Remember to update the same information for all assignments (1-6).

 ### Repository Forking